| |

 Talking with Neighbors

-If you see significant damage appear suddenly, during a construction job adjacent to or nearby your home (within hearing distance),10 you should talk with your immediate neighbors about any damage they might have.
-If only one house is damaged, the
+If you see significant damage appear suddenly, during a construction job adjacent to or nearby your home (within hearing distance),[10] you should

-construction contractor can blame the damage on the house or you; if several are damaged that argument gets increasingly difficult to sustain.
-Chances are, your neighbors will not have looked for damage nor will they know of any,
+only one house is damaged, the construction contractor can blame the damage on the house or you; if several are damaged, that argument gets increasingly difficult to sustain.
+Chances are, your neighbors will not have looked for

-so you will probably have to tell them what to look for in their own houses.
-Seeing and documenting the damage is not difficult, once you know where to look and how damage appears.
-The CVDG will help you and them know for what they should search.
+damage nor will they know of any, so you will probably have to tell them what to look for in their own houses.
+Seeing and documenting the damage is not difficult, once you know where to look and what damage looks like.
+The CVDG will help you and them know for what they should search

+to find.
 Your neighbors may also have a better idea of what was actually done during the

 construction, if they are at home during normal construction working hours.
 Learning from neighbors and documenting damage in